Get

 4. Brush First

-Before you start washing your dog, brush them to get rid of knots.
-When knotted hair gets wet, it can make the problem much worse.
+Before you start washing your dog, brush them to get rid of mats and knots.
+When matted hair gets wet, it can make the problem much worse.

-Plus, if your dog enjoys being brushed, which a lot of dogs do, it will help relax them and get them in the right frame of mind for a grooming session.
+Plus, if your dog enjoys being brushed, which some dogs do, it will help relax them and get them in the right frame of mind for a grooming session.
 Brushing also enables you to identify any problem areas and spots that are going to prove more difficult.

 5. Use Wipes to Hit Problem Areas